tomnatt/hungrybot/README.md

 to feeds.txt
 * Open modules/rt and make a copy of users.txt.example and rename it to users.txt
+* from the command line run 'bundle install'
 * from the command line run 'ruby hungrybot.rb'
 * add hungrybot to your roster and send it the message "commands"